Working & Job Opportunities at The Hideout Lodge & Guest Ranch

 We require that our wranglers have excellent horsemanship abilities and advanced riding skills, proven guest service skills and the desire to work long hard days in a hands-on learning environment.

 Must be safety conscious, have the ability to instruct guests and have strong communication in riding instruction and safety orientation.
 Responsible for conducting safe trail rides or cattle work for groups of 4-6.
-Feed and help to take care for our herd of 70+ horses.
+Feed and help to take care of our herd of 80+ horses.
 Wrangle the horse herd on your allocated days.

 Help maintain and repair tack.
 Clean barn and arena area daily, clean truck and trailers weekly, clean the barn weekly, and other duties as necessary.
 Wranglers may be asked to host some meals with the guests and must have appropriate table manners.
-Wranglers may be required to lead other activities including, cattle work, trap shooting, fly fishing, canoeing and guided tours.
-You are responsible for the care and safety of our horses under the supervision and direction of our head wrangler.
-This includes but is not limited to: wrangling, feeding, doctoring, saddling horses, both your own and guests and cleaning pens.
-Assisting with other activities where needed (clearing plates during a Friday night Cookout).
+Wranglers may be required to lead other activities including, cattle work, trap-shooting, canoeing, kayaking and guided tours.
+Wranglers are responsible for the care and safety of our horses under the supervision and direction of our head wrangler.
+This includes but is not limited to: wrangling, feeding, doctoring, saddling horses, both your own and guests’ and cleaning pens.
+Assisting with other activities where needed.

 Wrangler must be an advanced rider

-Wrangler must be able to drive truck and trailer carrying 7 horses (additional training is being provided to all wrangling staff)
+Wrangler must be able to drive truck and 20 foot stock-trailer carrying 7 horses (additional training is provided to all wrangler staff)

 Wrangler must attend our Wrangler safety program

-Wrangler must feel comfortable taking 6 beginners on a trail
+Wrangler must feel comfortable taking 6 beginners riding

 Wrangler will be involved in cattle work/drives